ctDNA/TNER2/README.txt

 ----------------------------
 "perl pileup2actg.pl

-Note: this perl script processes a pileup file to generate a tab-delimited txt file for running ìTNER_main.Rî.
+Note: this perl script processes a pileup file to generate a tab-delimited txt file for running ‚ÄúTNER_main.R‚Äù.

 ----------------------------